christopherwk210/check/docs/api/classes/game.md

 This method kicks off the main game loop, effectively starting your game.

 ## addObjectToBoard(object)
-Adds a game object to the board.
+Adds a game object to the board, and returns the instance id for that object.
+Whenever you add an object to the game board, the instance id this returns represents that exact instance of the object.
+This is helpful for when you need to reference that specific object, since you can multiple instances of the same object to the board.

+## removeObjectFromBoard(id)
+This removes an instance from the game board.
+This will trigger the destroy method of the object destroyed.

 ## `get` mousePosition
 Returns the position of the mouse over the game board as grid coordinates in the form of an object: